systemdisgood/RoxyL/README.md

 # RoxyL
-OpenCL like language compiler and assembler for simple NOR2 construction.
+OpenCL inspired language assembler for NOR2 massive parallel processing.
 Dedicated to a certain Roxy.